mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 ### Datasets Overview:
 This section provides detailed explanation of each data source.
 You can skip this section, if you would like to continue with the tutorial.
 However, it is recommended that you familiarize yourself with these sources, as they will asssist you in your research.

+**NOTE: For the purpose of this tutorial, you are provided with a UNOSAT dataset of Aleppo in a .CSV format.
+You are, however, welcome to create your own .CSV from the UNOSAT shapefile by following Steps 1 and 2 of [Tutorial 9](https://github.com/mym2107/CSR-Conflict-Urbanism-Aleppo/blob/master/Tutorials/Tutorial09/README.md).**

 ##### Dataset 1:
 **Humanitarian Data Exchange**, [HDX](https://data.hdx.rwlabs.org) is a good place for open data as it presents a *consolidated repository* of data collected through multiple sources.
 The goal of the Humanitarian Data Exchange (HDX) is to make humanitarian data easy to find and use for analysis.
 If you are interested in exploring datasets from multiple Humanitarian Agencies, it is recommended that you register yourself on the HDX website.
 You can select regions and organisations of interest and explore the vast collection of datasets.